 Preferences may not have been written down but have been expressed through conversations.
 Speak with friends, family members or the person’s GP to see if the person expressed anything relevant previously.

 Consider the cultural, spiritual, religious and other preferences of the person.
 These might influence what care is wanted.

 If there are no written preferences, consider how the person lived their life and how they made decisions in the past.
 What things are important for them to live well?

 Consider the likely outcomes and whether the person would want, or tolerate, these outcomes.

 You should refuse health care that is likely to result in outcomes that the person wanted to avoid.
 Remember that you are trying to make the decision the person would have made, not the decision you want or would make for yourself in the same situation.

 You may be required to make decisions about living arrangements for the person.
 These decisions may depend on the availability of family or a carer.

 The abilities and personal circumstances of those providing care must be considered.
 For example, while most people would prefer to remain at home rather than entering residential care, they may also put a high value on their family and would not wish to cause ‘burn-out’ or impose an extended duty of care on those they love.

 If possible, follow the person’s written or spoken preferences.
 Discuss with family members and others.
 Consider costs linked to decisions – you may need to speak to the financial decision-maker.
 Choose the option that gives the most independence but still provides care and maximises wellbeing.

-Contact our advisory service on 1300 208 582 for more guidance on being a substitute decision-maker.
+Contact our National Advance Care Planning Support Service on 1300 208 582 for more guidance on being a substitute decision-maker.
 We’re available 9am – 5pm, Monday – Friday (AEST).